 We know literacy is a significant life skill that is essential to participating fully as a member of society.
 We aim to develop the abilities of all children in our school to communicate their ideas effectively in both speech and writing.
-Here are three useful links to help develop the spoken and written word.
-There are more on the children’s Virtual Learning Page.
+Please view our Phonics Policy, and handbook on our policy page.

 Shared: Children are given the opportunity to participate in shared, guided and independent reading on a frequent basis.
 Shared reading is used to enhance the main teaching section of Literacy lessons and is led by the class teacher.